SergejsKopils/TSI-Institute/TSI-Data-Mining/practice-2-cluster-analysis/README.md

 This reposity contains homework for the python-based "Data Mining" course, presented for master students of Transport and Telecommunication Institute through collaboration with the University of the West of England (UWE Bristol).

-Computer Practice 2.
-Cluster Analysis

-# California Housing Clustering Analysis
+# Computer Practice 2.
+California Housing Clustering Analysis

 ## Overview
 This project performs clustering analysis on the California housing dataset to identify distinct market segments based on housing characteristics and economic factors.
 Both hierarchical and K-means clustering methods were applied on original and scaled data to explore the natural groupings in the dataset.